Make your own homemade ginger hard candy with this easy recipe. These healthy candies are great for nausea, car sickness and morning sickness!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-- you only need three ingredients you probably already have in your pantry
+This recipe only calls for three ingredients you probably already have sitting in your pantry!

-What you need to make lemon ginger hard candy
+What you need to make Homemade ginger candy:

 honey – any kind of honey will work for this recipe but raw honey adds to the health benefits of the ginger candy.

-sugar – using white granulated sugar along with the honey instead of using straight honey by itself keeps these candies lighter in color and keeps them from having a burnt flavor.
+sugar – using white granulated sugar along with the honey instead of using straight honey by itself makes these candies lighter in color and keeps them from having a burnt flavor.

-- lemon essential oil (optional) – lemon and ginger flavors go really well together, but adding lemon EO is completely optional.
+lemon essential oil (optional) – lemon and ginger flavors go really well together, but adding lemon EO is completely optional.
 If you do add it, make sure you use “food grade” essential oils.
-This is the brand I use.

 WARNING – Making hard candy, you will be working with extremely hot ingredients.
 Be very careful not to burn yourself!